Jobs at Sharp

 What is a direct entry MSN program?

 Direct entry MSN programs, also called "graduate entry" or "master's entry" programs, are designed for non-nurses who hold bachelors' degrees in non-nursing fields.
 These programs give students credit for having completed their liberal arts requirements and allow them to complete an abbreviated schedule of undergraduate nursing course work before moving directly into graduate nursing course work — combining preparation for RN-licensure with advanced training in a master's specialty area.
 Direct entry MSN programs typically require three years to complete, with the first year being devoted to entry-level nursing course work and the last two years to master's-level study.
 A variation of the direct entry MSN is the accelerated MSN.
 Although the terms "direct entry MSN" and "accelerated MSN" are sometimes used interchangeably, some accelerated MSN programs may be completed in two academic years, rather than three.
-A 3.0 GPA is often an entrance requirement for both direct entry and accelerated MSN programs.

 What is a physician assistant?